06 Feb Former Sizzler Site 2111 South 1300 East (Kum and Go)

 This project is on the Salt Lake City Planning Website.
 You can see the plans.
 I think these are the same plans as on our website, but there is a little more information.

-We have received a petition for a Conditional Use approval for a gas station that will be located at 2111 South 1300 East.
-The property will consist of a 4,745 square foot convenience store located in the northwest corner of the property and three two-sided gas pumps located in the south area of the property.
-The subject property is approximately.83 acres in size and is in the CB – Community Business Zoning District.
+We have received a petition for Conditional Use approval for a gas station that will be located at 2111 South 1300 East.
+The property will consist of a 4,745-square-foot convenience store located in the northwest corner of the property and three two-sided gas pumps located in the south area of the property.
+The subject property is approximately .83 acres in size and is in the CB – Community Business Zoning District.
 Here is a copy of the Notice.

 We have also received a copy of the plans for this project.
 Because this is a Conditional Use, in order for this to be approved it needs to meet the Conditional Use Criteria 21A.54.080.
 (See notice).

 This proposal was on the Sugar House Community Council Land Use Committee (LUZ) meeting on Monday, September 19 at 6 p.m.
 We saw revised plans at that time.

 After our meeting, I was told that they will be making further changes to the plans.